 Aswathama Existed – Ashwathama Seen By People – Ashwathama Is Alive

 Ashwatthama was the son of guru Dronacharya.
 Dronacharya did many years dhyan and penance of Bhagwan Shiv Shankar in order to obtain a son who possesses the same valiance as of Lord Shiva.
 Aswatthama is the avatar of one of the eight Rudras and he is one of the seven Chiranjivi’s or the immortal ones.
 Aswatthama is the lone survivor still living, who actually fought in the kurukshetra war.

-Aswatthama was born with a gem in his forehead which gave him power over all living beings lower than humans.
+Aswatthama was born with a gem in his forehead which gave him power over all living beings lower than manav yoni.
 This gem protected him from any attacks of ghosts,daemons ,poisonous insects, snakes, animals etc. The gem was later removed from his forehead.

 - 1 Ashwathama Alive – Ashwathama Seen By People, personal accounts shared